oahidalgo/node-farm/README.md

 1. Clone this repository: `git clone <REPOSITORY_URL>`.
 2. Install the dependencies using npm: npm install
 3. Start the program by using command: npm start
-4. Open the `index.html` file in your web browser.
+4. Open http://localhost:8000 in your web browser.
 5. Explore the different products on the overview page (`overview.html`).
 6. Click on a product to view additional details on the product page (`product.html`).